-- 1. Coaches should at all times assist the officials with any conduct problems. - 2.
-Failure to abide by the Coaches Code of Conduct or any serious violation of the rules and guidelines may result in the Disciplinary Sanctions of removal, suspension, or termination as a volunteer coach. - 3.
-Only the City approved volunteer Head Coach and two Assistant Coaches are permitted on the bench during the game.
+- 1. Failure to abide by the Coaches Code of Conduct or any serious violation of the rules and guidelines may result in the Disciplinary Sanctions of removal, suspension, or termination as a volunteer coach. - 2.
+Only the City approved volunteer Head Coach and Assistant Coaches are permitted on the bench during the game.